 In BEC scams, attackers claim to be a trusted entity - either internal or external - before using context, persuasion, and urgency to steal from targeted accounts.
 Here’s how a BEC attack usually runs its course.

-- Research: Attackers find target employees - usually in finance or accounting - and build a profile of the organization through reconnaissance and mining public data.
+- Research: Attackers target employees - usually in finance or accounting - and build a profile of the organization through reconnaissance and mining public data.

-- Disseminate: Once the money is wired to the attacker, it is quickly transferred out into multiple accounts to eliminate traceability and retrieval.
+- Disseminate: Once the money is wired to the attacker, it is quickly transferred into multiple accounts to eliminate traceability and retrieval.

 - They avoid metadata-based detection: BEC attacks don’t have any one clear red flag that gets caught by email gateways and other traditional security layers.

 - They are socially engineered: The payload within BEC emails is hidden in the tone, content, and context of the email itself.

 Types of BEC